 Superficial Cortical Venous Network

-An extensive network of interconnected veins running within the sulci, highly variable in size, route, and drainage pathway subserve venous egress of the cerebral convexity.
-These veins typically drain the cortex, u-fibers, and some underlying deep white matter.
+An extensive network of interconnected veins, highly variable in size, route, and drainage pathway, subserve venous egress of the cerebral convexity.
+These veins typically drain the cortex and some underlying deep white matter.
 Most of hemispheric white matter drains into the deep veins (such as longitudinal caudate veins and lateral atrial veins, and then into the internal cerebral vein).
 Some of the more constantly noted channels have names.
 The extent of anastomotic connections between these veins determines the depth of system “reserve” should some portion of the network become dysfunctional.
 For example, a surgeon can divide a temporal cortical vein in presence of anastomoses to the frontal or parietal network.
 A large isolated drainage channel cannot be sacficed without substantial risk of a venous infarction.
 The same goes for deep venous thrombosis, having some bearing on presence and extent of hemorrhagic infarction depending on level of collateral support.

 Various names exist for the anastomotic veins of the convexity, however even when no functionally competent anastomosis exists the veins usually keep their names.
 The vein of Trolard is a large posterior frontal vein (usually in the post-central sulcus) draining into the superior sagittal sinus.
-The Rolando is a named vein posterior to Trolard draining the parietal lobe.
+The Rolando is a named vein, running by definition in the Rolandic sulcus, anterior to Trolard.
+Trolard, by the way, is just a name for a big parietal vein — superior, inferior parietal, whatever.
 The Labbe is the largest vein draining the temporal convexity towards the transverse or sigmoid sinus.
-The superficial sylvian vein collects tributaries from the region of the opercula and adjacent cortex and has a variable pattern of drainage.
+The superficial sylvian vein collects tributaries from the region of the operculum and adjacent cortex and has a variable pattern of drainage.
 Variability is the rule.
 All sorts of percentages of dominance are found in venerable texts.
 The bottom line is that anything from a balanced network of interconnected Trolard, Labbe, and Sylvian veins to essentially separate drainage, to dominance of one channel at expense of others is illustrated below.
 The key is to understand which way venous blood is leaving the brain, and what constraints this may impose on a potential surgical approach or endovascular embolization.

 Below are some illustrations of variable superficial drainage patterns.